sddiaz/Portfolio-Projects/README.md

 ## **Passified: Password Generator web app (in progress)**
 ## **Skills Utilized: HTML, CSS, JavaScript**
 Details:
 This simple password generator is nothing that hasn't been done a thousand times, so my goal is to make the UI experience the focal point.
 Plenty of moving parts and things that are nice to look at.
-I'll also include links to the top 10 password storage / management systems so the user has quick access.
+I'll also include links to the top password storage / management systems so the user has some quick tools for their new password.
 <hr>